-The quarter under review saw a Q-o-Q increased turnover in the secondary bond market by about 62.67%.
-A total of TZS 229 billion worth of Treasury bonds exchanged hands in Q1 2017 rising from TZS 141 billion recorded in Q4 2016 and TZS 113 billion in Q1 2016.
-Most of Institutional Investors preferred long term tenors (7yr, 10yr & 15yr) to short term tenors.
-This is in line with their long term maturing obligations.
+The quarter under review saw a Q-o-Q increase in turnover in the secondary bond market of about 62.67 % compared to Q4, 2016.
+A total of TZS 229 billion worth of Treasury bonds exchanged hands in Q1 2017 rising from TZS 141 billion recorded in Q4 2016 and TZS 113 billion in the same quarter in 2016.
+Contrary to the primary market, most of the institutional investors in the secondary market preferred long term tenors (7yr, 10yr & 15yr) to short term tenors.
+This is to match their long term maturing obligations such as pension benefits .

-Below is the summary of Government bond traded in the secondary market under the period of review.
+Below is the summary of Government bond traded in the secondary market for the period under review.